The 7 Best Heated Mattress Pads And Bed Heating Systems

 In the photo below, I’m setting up the Eight Sleep Pod in my bedroom.
 The process took a few hours as the system needs priming.
 But it was well worth the effort as I’ve been very impressed with its heating and cooling capabilities.

-Eight Sleep Pod 3 Cover
+Man setting up the Eight Sleep Pod 3 Cover

 With dual zones built into the mattress pad, it allows independent temperature control on each side of the bed.
 This means you and your partner could enjoy warmth on one side and cooling on the other – all at the same time.